aimms/documentation/pro/pro-data-man.rst

 PRO Central Data Management
 ---------------------------

-Alternatively, when using the new data management style of AIMMS 3.12 or newer, using <strong>Disk Files and Folders</strong>, you will also be able to store case files directly on the PRO server.
+Alternatively, when using the new data management style of AIMMS 3.12 or newer, using **Disk Files and Folders**, you will also be able to store case files directly on the PRO server.
 Whenever you open the AIMMS Case Manager dialog box from within a PRO client session, three new locations for saving and loading cases will become visible, as shown in the figure below.

 .. image:: images/pro-data-management.png
     :align: center